 Factor 2: Last year's invisible inventory.

 A lot of homeowners who were considering selling last year didn't put their homes on the market, precisely because the market was so volatile.
 Many kept their homes off the market intending to "Wait-and-See."
 Other sellers were reticent to list and risk exposure to Covid-19 from agents and buyers coming to view the property.

 Much of this property inventory, which was there but invisible a year ago, will get listed this spring, adding fuel to the fire driving last year's unsuccessful buyers.

 Although mortgage interest rates have twitched up a bit, they are still in the 3% range.
 These rates may not be at all-time-low levels, but compared to past decades, are still phenomenally low: Consider these average mortgage lending rates by decade:

 Regardless of what happens to real estate in the Hudson Valley over the next nine months, it will be interesting to watch.
 As Bette Davis said, "Fasten your seat belts, it's going to be a bumpy night."

-Global Property Systems
+This article was originally published by Global Property Systems